An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: Discussion: Sign Switching Dark Energy and Naturalness

-To conclude, in this work, motivated by the idea that a sign switching dark energy from an early time AdS-like Universe to a late time dS-like Universe can help to ameliorate the Hubble tension and the $\sigma_8$ tension, we consider a scenario in which the dark energy sector consists of two interacting fluids.
+To conclude, in this work, motivated by the idea that a sign switching dark energy from an early time AdS-like Universe to a late time dS-like Universe can help to ameliorate the Hubble tension and the $S_8$ tension, we consider a scenario in which the dark energy sector consists of two interacting fluids.
 We found that AdS-to-dS transition can happen under various models, even if both fluids are phantom, and even if the combined effective dark energy has a constant $w$.
 Of course, these are only toy models serve to illustrate the qualitative features.
 The profiles of these fluids need to be constrained by observations.
 Still, the possibility that the dark energy sector may contain various interacting components deserves a closer look (see \cite{1301.4746,1705.04737} for other aspects of self-interacting dark energy) as it can realize many different interesting features.

 For generalizations, one could also consider interactions between the two dark energy components with dark matter and/or dark radiation in a more complicated model (a quintom model was considered in \cite{1908.03324}, with the phantom component interacting with dark matter, but not with the quintessence sector; see also \cite{0805.2255}).
 Another possibility is to consider other forms of interaction terms in place of $\pm\gamma \rho_{\Lambda_1}\rho_{\Lambda_2}$; see for example \cite{2103.13432} and the references therein for the case of DM-DE interaction.
-The shortcoming of our analysis is that, the results obtained in this work is approximate since the Hubble parameter is assumed to be slowly varying when setting up the Lotka-Volterra equations.
-Therefore, in any case, improved models would be required to check the claims.
+Most importantly, more realistic models need to go beyond the assumption that the Hubble parameter is slowly varying when setting up the Lotka-Volterra equations.